KingKongCoderr/ShareRide/README.md

 # Share Ride:
 Android application which makes carpooling effortless.

-# Never use this kind of User Interface(Bad UI):
+# (Reason for somewhat ugly UI):
-This application is rapidly developed prototype which demonstrates the following concepts, so compromises on ui quality while emphasizing more on the performance and business logic of the application.
+This application is rapidly developed prototype which demonstrates the following concepts, so compromises on ui appearance while emphasizing more on the performance and business logic of the application.

 #### 1. Kinvey backend.